Homer, Louisiana: History

+The city was once the home of Homer College (also known as Homer Colored College), a private school for African American students active from 1855 until early 1880s and offered bachelor's degrees and masters degrees.

 The Herbert S. Ford Memorial Museum operates across from the parish courthouse in the former Claiborne Hotel (completed 1890).
 The museum claims the oldest compressed bale of cotton in existence in the United States.
 This cotton display is believed to have been baled about 1930.
 Adjacent to the cotton exhibit is the "Black Gold", a replica of an oilfield roughneck—a general laborer worker who loading and unloads cargo from crane baskets and keeps the drilling equipment clean—employed in the early 1930s by the Sinclair Oil and Gas Company.
 The exhibit has a recording which explains how a farm family, growing mostly cotton and corn faced great economic travail in Mississippi but relocated to Claiborne Parish to take advantage of the oil and natural gas boom.
 "Oil changed our lives forever.
 We owe a lot to the men, mud, and mules that made it happen," concludes the recorded message.
 In 1921, oil was discovered in Homer; in 1921, another strike followed in Haynesville in northern Claiborne Parish.
 The boom continued through the 1930s and brought many customers to the then booming Hotel Claiborne, which had been established in 1890 and declared a state historic site in 1984.

 Former Homer Mayor Alecia Smith was sentenced in 2017 after she pleaded guilty to two counts of malfeasance in office.
 She diverted Homer municipal funds to personal use and falsified public records.
 Her two five-year sentences were deferred, and she was instead placed on probation.
 She must pay a $1,000 fine and repay more than $6,000 to the municipality.
 Louisiana Attorney General Jeff Landry said that department will "not stand for corrupt public officials. ...
 The people of our state deserve better and should expect more out of those who are appointed or elected to serve."

-The Homer of nostalgia

-Rex's Barber Shop was a staple of downtown Homer, Louisiana for more than 60 years, until the owners retirement in 2018.
-From 1957 to 2018, Rex's Barber Shop was owned and operated by local Homer resident Rex Young, a native of nearby Athens, Louisiana.
-The shop, located on the north side of the downtown Homer square, served as a community gathering place for many younger and older citizens of the area.
-As with most small town businesses, this barber shop was a lively place for area residents to get the news, discuss local politics and of course, learn the latest football scores involving the area high schools.
-Many young boys got their first haircut at Rex's Barber Shop, and later watched their own children, their grandchildren and—in some cases—even their great grandchildren do the same.

-Author Marilyn Sewell, a Unitarian Universalist minister in Portland, Oregon, was reared in Homer.